-Even where consent to share is not granted by a service user (or the parent of a service user), the service has a legal duty to share information following a court order or subpoena.
+Even where consent to share is not granted by a service user (or the parent of a service user), the service has a legal duty to share information following a court order or Witness Summons (previously subpoena).
 The process of note sharing in this instance is similar to the process following a police or CPS request (described above).